Zyzle/zyzle.github.io/content/blog/2022-04-16-zola/index.md

 <h1>404 Not Found</h1>
 ```

 There's also a basic `robots.txt` which points to our auto-generated `sitemap.xml` and if we had chosen it when we did the setup wizard we would have a JS search index file as well as a copy of [Elasticlunr](http://elasticlunr.com/) that can be hooked up to provide search functionality to our site.
-These are all extra features generated that I may take a deeper dive into later on but for now we're done with the basic setup.
+These are all extra features generated that I may take a deeper dive into later on but for now, we're done with the basic setup.

 ## Conclusion